Guidelines for Washington State University Vancouver graduate students

 - Doctoral students can receive up to three awards throughout their doctoral program.

-- Medical students can receive one award in either year 3 or 4 of their program.
+- Medical students can receive one award in either year three or four of their program.

 In rare instances, additional travel services may be considered.

-- Completed applications may be submitted to the Office of Academic Affairs on the following days: The last Friday in September, November, January, and April of each academic year.
+- Completed applications may be submitted to the Office of Research and Graduate Education on the following days: The last Friday in September, November, January, April and June of each academic year.

-- Applications must be received, reviewed, and approved prior to travel.
-Awards will not be granted for past travel.
+- Applications must be received, reviewed and approved prior to travel.
+Awards will not be granted for past travel or reimbursed for expenses personally paid prior to the date of the travel award.

-- The Graduate Travel Grant Committee will review all applications within two (2) weeks of the above dates and respond to each applicant.
+- The Vice Chancellor of Research and Graduate Education will review all applications within two weeks of the above dates and respond to each applicant.

 - Applications will be competitively rated based on how well they correspond to the primary or secondary purposes of the travel funds.

-- The Graduate Travel Grant Committee will limit requests depending on the strength of the application, available funds, and the number of applicants.
+- The Vice Chancellor of Research and Graduate Education will limit requests depending on the strength of the application, available funds and the number of applicants.

 - Applications must be fully completed to be considered for funding.
 Please see the application checklist in the application materials.